ageyev/un-su/GA_Resolution.md

 *The General Assembly*,

-*Recalling* the UN Charter rules and principles of the international law concerning the succession and continuation of states, as well as conserning representation of states in UN, which, in particular, were expressed before in General Assembly Resolution [2758 (XXVI) of 25.10.1971](https://github.com/ageyev/un-su/blob/main/documents/un/1971-10-25_UN_GA_Resolution_2758_en.png), Security Counsil Resolution [777 (1992) of 19.09.1992](https://github.com/ageyev/un-su/blob/main/documents/un/1992-09-19_UN_SC_Resolution_777_1992_en.png)  and General Assemly Resolution [47/1 of 22.09.1992](https://github.com/ageyev/un-su/blob/main/documents/un/1992-09-22_UN_GA_Resolution_47-1_1992_en.png)
+*Recalling* the UN Charter rules and principles of the international law concerning the succession and continuation of states, as well as concerning representation of states in UN, which, in particular, were expressed before in General Assembly Resolution [2758 (XXVI) of 25.10.1971](https://github.com/ageyev/un-su/blob/main/documents/un/1971-10-25_UN_GA_Resolution_2758_en.png), Security Council Resolution [777 (1992) of 19.09.1992](https://github.com/ageyev/un-su/blob/main/documents/un/1992-09-19_UN_SC_Resolution_777_1992_en.png)  and General Assembly Resolution [47/1 of 22.09.1992](https://github.com/ageyev/un-su/blob/main/documents/un/1992-09-22_UN_GA_Resolution_47-1_1992_en.png)

-*Considering* the Union of Soviet Socialist Republics as an international legal personality and a subject of international law no longer exists, as it was clearly and unambiguously stated in [Belovezh Accords 1991](https://github.com/ageyev/un-su/blob/main/documents/cis/1991-12-08_Belovezh_Accords_text_en.md), ratified by states successors of the USSR, [including Russian Federation](https://raw.githubusercontent.com/ageyev/un-su/main/documents/russia/1991-12-12_ratification.jpg), and also declared in the [Alma-Ata Protocols 1991](https://github.com/ageyev/un-su/blob/main/documents/un/1991-12-30_Buravkin_to_UN.pdf), and confirmed by the [Declaration no. 142-N of the Soviet of the Republics of the Supreme Soviet of the USSR](https://en.wikisource.org/wiki/Declaration_no._142-N_of_the_Soviet_of_the_Republics_of_the_Supreme_Soviet_of_the_USSR),
+*Considering* the Union of Soviet Socialist Republics as an international legal personality no longer exists, as it was clearly and unambiguously stated in [Belovezh Accords 1991](https://github.com/ageyev/un-su/blob/main/documents/cis/1991-12-08_Belovezh_Accords_text_en.md), ratified by states successors of the USSR, [including Russian Federation](https://raw.githubusercontent.com/ageyev/un-su/main/documents/russia/1991-12-12_ratification.jpg), and also declared in the [Alma-Ata Protocols 1991](https://github.com/ageyev/un-su/blob/main/documents/un/1991-12-30_Buravkin_to_UN.pdf), and confirmed by the [Declaration no. 142-N of the Soviet of the Republics of the Supreme Soviet of the USSR](https://en.wikisource.org/wiki/Declaration_no._142-N_of_the_Soviet_of_the_Republics_of_the_Supreme_Soviet_of_the_USSR),

-*Recognizing* that there is no and can be no state continuator to the USSR,
+*Recognizing* that there is no and can be no continuing state to the the USSR,

 *Recognizing* that since the Union of Soviet Socialist Republics has ceased to exist, only four permanent members remain in the UN Security Council,